-Which brings me on to my point; DO NOT just send your CV in to the generic [email protected] or [email protected] email addresses listed on company websites.
+Which brings me on to my point; do not just send your CV in to the generic enquries@ or hello@ email addresses listed on company websites.
 Of course, this is not always the case, but often these are inundated with speculative CVs from agencies and other job seekers which might mean your profile slips through the net.

 Top tip: Download a Chrome extension called Hunter and find the development manager on LinkedIn, then email them directly with your CV.
 Worst case scenario they will direct you to HR, but at least you can then reference them in your email (they get a higher response rate).
 Always follow up your email with a phone call / follow up email a day later, this show proactivity and also reminds them that you’ve sent your CV (they may have brushed past it as they’re busy).

 This may be difficult if you’re in a role, as you’ll have to take time off, but if you’re not then GO TO THE INTERVIEW.